jetbrains-academy/alpha-zero-course/DotsAndBoxes/FlaskApp/task.md

 ### Implementing Web Interface

 In this assignment, you will implement the `click` method for a Flask-based web interface of the Dots and Boxes game.
-The `click` method will handle the game logic when a player clicks on the game board in the web application,almost the same logic as we have done in TKinter application.
+The `click` method will handle the game logic when a player clicks on the game board in the web application.

 #### Step-by-Step Guide